Stratio/ingestion/examples/apache-logs/README.md

 Preparing the environment
 -------------------------

 You can edit the conf/flume-conf.properties for customizing the example.
-By default, we have activated two sinks: ElasticSearch and Cassandra, but we provide the configuration for Stratio Streaming Sink commented in the same file.
+By default, we have activated two sinks: ElasticSearch and Cassandra, but we provide the configuration for Stratio Decision Sink commented in the same file.

 Running the example